 - Get out of the house!
 This is especially important for Mrs. Cubert, who carries most of the childcare duties in addition to her part-time work schedule.
 Getting out is an impetus to put some effort into it; shave that 5 o’clock shadow!
-Primping you’d expect of yourself and your partner when you’re, well, dating!
+Primping what you’d expect of yourself and your partner when you’re, well, dating!

 - Dine out.
 The simple reason is this.
-The Mrs. puts a lot of work into picking up food from the market and Costco, preparing homemade meals throughout the week for picky kids and paleo/vegetarian adults.
+The Mrs. puts a lot of work into picking up food from the market and Costco, preparing homemade meals throughout the week for picky kids and vegetarian adults.
 This is her chance to not have to slave away in a kitchen for at least one meal out of several in any given week.
-Also, dining-out is the cornerstone of dating.
+Also, dining out is the cornerstone of dating.
 It’s the venue we used to get to know each other at the beginning of our relationship, and it recreates some of those awesome early romantic vibes.
 (Cue the Sinatra!)

-- Keep it close-by.
+- Keep it close by.
 We have the luxury of many restaurants located within a one, two, or three-mile radius of our home.
 This allows us to spend more time facing each other in the restaurant, as opposed to facing traffic and rushing home to relieve the sitter.
 The second benefit is we can usually walk or bike to our destination.

 - Be there for each other.
 Bad days happen, and so do bad weeks and bad months (Minnesota winters) But we try to remember to be there for each other in a positive way on date nights.
 Make date night fun and leave your troubles at the door.
-Try to keep it light, remembering you’re on a date, and keep that cell phone tucked away!
+Try to keep it light, remember you’re on a date, and keep that cell phone tucked away!

 There are plenty of money habits that we’ve fine-tuned and will continue to hit hard, to help us reach our goals.
 Like I hinted at above, during the baby/toddler years, your options are much more limited and consequently, date nights are much more a necessity.